-In addition to consulting during the development of an OCP bylaw, councils and boards are required by the legislation to conduct public hearings prior to third reading of OCP bylaws, zoning bylaws and heritage designation bylaws, as well as heritage revitalization agreement bylaws which would change the use or density of use of property.
+In addition to consulting during development of an OCP bylaw, legislation requires councils and boards to conduct public hearings prior to third reading of OCP, zoning, and heritage designation bylaws, as well as heritage revitalization agreement bylaws that would change use or density of use of property.
 Local governments are also required to consider all applications for OCP and zoning bylaw amendments.

-It is the responsibility of the chair of a public hearing to establish procedural rules for the conduct of the hearing, but these rules must meet certain court-established expectations of fair process.
+The chair of a public hearing is responsible for establishing procedural rules for the conduct of the hearing, and these rules must meet certain court-established expectations of fair process.